 6. Dobie Schnauzer

 Dobie Schnauzers are typically crossbred using a Standard Schnauzer and a Doberman.
-But depending on which Schnauzer size variation is used (Giants are in play), they can be large or, extra large!
+But depending on which Schnauzer size variation is used (the “Giant” variation is in play), they can be large or, XL!
 Either way, they’re marvelous hybrids.

-There’s little information regarding the Doberman mix because they’re just so new in the world of designer dogs.
-However, from both parent breeds, we can guess that they’ll be intelligent and lively dogs, with a silly side to them.
+There’s still little information regarding this Doberman mix because they’re just so new to the world of designer dogs.
+However, judging from both parent breeds, we can guess that they’ll be intelligent and lively dogs, with a silly side to them.

 They will be vigilant dogs and as a result, be highly capable watchdogs or guardians.
-Through sufficient training, expect a kid-friendly mix that’s affectionate, loyal and hard-working.
-Plus, they’ll have your back no matter what.
+Through sufficient training, expect a kid-friendly mix that’s loving, loyal and hard-working.
+Plus, they’ll have your back no matter what the situation.

 Parents: Bloodhound x Doberman mix

-While personalities contrast in each parent breed, the Bloodmann inherits an even balance in temperament.
+While temperament contrasts largely in each parent breed, the Bloodmann inherits an even balance in temperament.
 They’re not too energetic, but not exactly laid-back either.
 In fact, they’re just right for those that need a loving dog for companionship.